-James deliberated for over 2 months after Kobie mentioned his intention to go to Iraq.
-He considered Islamic and practical justifications for bringing the matter to the attention of the FBI and came to the conclusion that it wasn’t going to go away without external help.
+James deliberated for two months after Kobie mentioned his intention to go to Iraq.
+James considered Islamic and practical justifications for bringing the matter to the attention of the FBI and came to the conclusion that it wasn’t going to go away without external help.
 The next time James met with the FBI he mentioned it thinking that the FBI would talk to them about it and it would discourage them from taking it any further and endangering the entire community.

 The FBI became keenly interested in it but could not get anyone in place in time for Kobie’s visit to Canada.
-More FBI interviews with James were scheduled thereafter.
+There wasn’t time to interview them because Kobie had acted on his plan by securing tickets.
+The FBI scheduled more interviews with James thereafter.
 James was encouraged to assist with the investigation, promising that his name would not be released publicly which would destroy his local Islamic work and credibility with the community.
 As he got more deeply involved and his FBI case handlers changed it turned out it was a promise that later would not be kept.